Helping Victims of Assault in Corpus Christi

 property owner for failing to provide adequate security measures.
 Every possible source

 of fault and compensation should be considered.

-or contact us online.
-We serve Nueces County and all of Texas from our
+us online.
+We serve Nueces County and all of Texas from our offices in

-offices in Corpus Christi, and we offer a free consultation to help you
+Corpus Christi, and we offer a free consultation to help you get started.